-Brad Vogel, Executive Director of The New York Preservation Archive Project, will moderate the panel.
+Brad Vogel, Executive Director of The New York Preservation Archive Project, moderated the panel.

-This film will be the triumphant conclusion to NYPAP’s 2nd Annual “People Preserving Place” Film Festival taking place in April 2018.
+This film was the triumphant conclusion to NYPAP’s 2nd Annual “People Preserving Place” Film Festival taking place in April 2018.

-Those seeking to see more of the unique 1930 theater – which the New York Times described as “Byzantine-Romanesque-Indo-Hindu-Sino-Moorish-Persian-Eclectic-Rococo-Deco” – should sign up with the Historic Districts Council at http://hdc.org/ for a tour at 3:00 p.m. preceding the presentation and film.
+Those seeking to see more of the unique 1930 theater – which the New York Times described as “Byzantine-Romanesque-Indo-Hindu-Sino-Moorish-Persian-Eclectic-Rococo-Deco” – enjoyed a guided tour at 3:00 p.m. preceding the presentation and film.